 Raise your hand if you’re with me on this:

 How many times have you found yourself feeling defeated to realize that you’ve gone over your grocery budget –again?
-If you’re like me, then you know how frustrating a failing budget can be after you’ve spent countless hours poring over calculations for your household’s monthly expenses.
+If you’re like me, you know how frustrating a failing budget can be after you’ve spent countless hours poring over calculations for your household’s monthly expenses.

 Yet, we all pretty much know that creating a budget for the family is only the tip of the iceberg; making sure that it’s actually working is the bigger challenge.
-It’s easy to get discouraged when the budget you’ve spent hours putting together is not working out the way you had planned.
+It’s easy to get discouraged when the budget you’ve spent hours putting together is not working out the way you planned.
 But I can guarantee you that it is possible to fix a failing budget.

-So, why exactly are you spending more than what you’ve budgeted?
+So, why exactly are you spending more than you’ve budgeted?
 Here are the top reasons why your budget isn’t working and down below are tips that can help you fix it!

 Your budget is unrealistic